benhuson/WP-Geo/readme.txt

 * Added option to set wether maps appear at the top or bottom of posts.

 == Upgrade Notice ==

+= 3.4 =
+Use PHP 5 class constructors (compatibility with WordPress 4.3).
+Escape HTML and attributes.

 = 3.3.9 =
 Security fix: Escape URLs that use add_query_arg() or remove_query_arg().
 Also prevent widgets from overwriting global $post variable.